 “What happens now?” asked Doug to no one in particular.

 “You’re in shock Doug.
 Let’s get out of here and get you home,” said Earl, leading his lurching client toward the courtroom door.

 A New Reality

-Mid-morning the next day, LaBell had his driver take him to an appointment with Earl at the offices of buy Clomiphene online from usa Fisher & Associates.
+Mid-morning the next day, LaBell had his driver take him to an appointment with Earl at the offices of Devrek Fisher & Associates.
 He had been angry on the drive across town and was simmering toward rage as he rode the elevator alone.
 Earl’s long-legged administrative assistant rose from behind her Mission Style desk to her full 5’11” as Doug entered the attorney’s anteroom.
 She smiled, “Mr. LaBell, Mr. Smithford is expecting you.”